Are You Working Out In The Cold? Then You Need These 5 Brrr-illiant Recovery Tips

 When the brisk winter winds blow in, some people take that as a cue to head indoors.
 But for outdoorsy fitness enthusiasts, the cold itself is a reason to get outside.
-Cold weather has been proven to shift our body fat composition, and training in cooler temperatures is associated with greater endurance.
+Cold weather has been proven to shift our body fat composition1, and training in cooler temperatures is associated with greater endurance2.
 In other words, there's nothing getting between us and our training goals.
 But progress doesn't just come from training harder.
 It's also about recovering smarter—every time of year.

 Do you have a winter recovery routine?